orangain/genfilters/README.md

 ## Configuration Format

-The configuration file should contain an array of filter definitions in YAML
+The configuration file (default: `genfilters.yaml`) should contain an array of filter definitions in YAML format:
-format:

 ### Configuration Options